 - Bradley Lewis, San Francisco, California, June 24, 1940.
 This was actually an amateur bout that occurred on April 12, 1939.

 Even in 1940 and 1941, Charles' record still listed these untraceable fights, although the details given were varied and conflicted from one telling to another.
 It seems best to omit all of these fights from Charles' record, at least until they can be verified.

-- Defeated Joe Louis, Teddy Yarosz, Charley Burley twice, Lloyd Marshall twice, Oakland Billy Smith twice, Jersey Joe Walcott twice, Jimmy Bivins three times, Archie Moore three times, Jimmy Bivins four times, and Joey Maxim five times.
+- Defeated Joe Louis, Teddy Yarosz, Anton Christoforidis, Gus Lesnevich, Charley Burley twice, Lloyd Marshall twice, Oakland Billy Smith twice, Jersey Joe Walcott twice, Archie Moore three times, Jimmy Bivins four times, and Joey Maxim five times.